-“We are pleased that the DCEF Green Loan contributed to National City Christian Church Foundation experiencing such a tremendous energy savings,” said Bill Singer, vice president of Disciples Church Extension Fund.
+“We are pleased that the DCEF Green Loan contributed to National City Christian Church Foundation experiencing such a tremendous energy savings,” said Bill Singer, vice president of DCEF.
 “This is a notable example of the tremendous impact that Green Loans have on promoting an eco-friendly environment,” he said.

 DCEF supports congregations in building and maintaining environmentally friendly places of worship.
 We provide green loans of up to $150,000 to churches that want to:

 - Upgrade heating/air conditioning systems

 - Improve operations that contribute to a more energy-efficient building